 When is my Admissions Application due?

-How should I send my official academic transcripts to PTS?
+How should I send my unofficial transcripts to Princeton Seminary?

 Princeton Theological Seminary